IBM-Cloud/docs/services/mobilepush/t_manage_user.md

 Use the following APIs to register for UserId based {{site.data.keyword.mobilepushshort}}.

 ```
-// Register device for push notification with UserId
+// Register device for Push Notification with UserId
 var options = {"userId": "Your User Id value"};
 BMSPush.registerDevice(options,success, failure);
 ```